Does your business need commercial marine insurance?

 1. Marine Cargo Insurance

 Despite its name, this provides cover for goods being transported by sea, air or land.
-The goods can be be moved internationally or simply within Australia, and they’re also covered while in storage anywhere between their point of origin and final destination.
+The goods can be moved internationally or simply within Australia, and they’re also covered while in storage anywhere between their point of origin and final destination.

 2. Marine hull insurance